EugenMayer/docker_registry_cli/README.md

 # WAT?#
 This cli-tool lets you query your private docker registry for different things.
 For now, there is no tool provided by docker to do so

+# Features #

+1. Supporting basic auth and also token auth (Bearer token) which are used by projects like Docker-Auth or Portus
+2. Reading credentials from config.json to reuse from docker login
+3. list images / tags or delete those

 # Installation#

      git clone https://github.com/EugenMayer/docker_registry_cli && cd docker_registry_cli && ./install.sh